PierBusDev/GolangPierbook/readme.md

 ## Maps

-Built-in data type for situation where you want to associate one value to another, defined like `var someMap map[string]int` (notice this is unitialized or a **nil map**, so trying to access it will cause a panic)
+Built-in data type for situations where you want to associate one value to another, defined like `var someMap map[string]int` (notice this is unitialized or a **nil map**, so trying to access it will cause a panic)

 We can declare it like:
 ```go